 The International Journal of Alcohol and Drug Research publishes both quantitative and qualitative research as well as scholarly commentaries, case studies, book reviews and other types of reports relating to all aspects of alcohol and drug use provided the focus is on enhancing understanding from an international perspective.
 This includes research reports from countries where there is little current knowledge about substance use as well as cross-national comparisons and other studies that have global implications.

-As of September 1, 2015, the IJADR implemented a policy of charging $750 US per manuscript of up to 3,000 words (excluding references, tables, and figures).
+The International Journal of Drug and Alcohol Research charges $750 US per manuscript of up to 3,000 words (excluding references, tables, and figures).
 There will be an additional cost of $150 per 500 words over the word limit.
 These fees are necessary in order to keep the journal operational for the long-term and to provide open access.
-Fees will be waived upon request.
-If you wish to have publishing processing fees waived, please contact the editor in advance of submission providing justification.
+Fees waivers will be considered for authors from low-income countries or authors with documented needs.
+To request a publication fee waiver, please contact the editor in advance of submission providing justification.

 The Editorial Team is committed to providing mentorship to authors who are early career researchers and/or researchers from less resourced countries.